When is a patient counted as being admitted to hospital?

 I have private health insurance, does that make a difference to the care I receive?

 Public hospitals treat patients according to medical urgency.
-Having private health insurance, or being willing to pay for elective surgery, does not impact your position on a public hospital’s elective surgery waiting list.
+Having private health insurance, or being willing to pay for planned surgery, does not impact your position on a public hospital’s planned surgery waiting list.
 Some private health insurance plans may allow you to choose your doctor/surgeon at a hospital, but there may also be costs involved.
 Please contact your private health insurer for more information.

 Where can I get more information about mental health services in Victoria?